Reykjavik Konsulat Hotel

 Location & directions

-Reykjavik Konsulat Hotel is located in the center of the city, within easy walking distance of Reykjavik's shops, bars and restaurants.
+Reykjavik Konsulat Hotel is located in the centre of the city, within easy walking distance of Reykjavik's shops, bars and restaurants.